GreeningLab/GNA5031_applied3/README.md

 **Note**: replace user_name with your own user name in from the following scripts

-### 5.1 access to virutal machine, setting up directory for analysis
+### 5.1 access to virtual machine, setting up directory for analysis

 ```
 ssh -x user_name@gna5031s1-user_name-01.rep.monash.edu